pola-rs/polars-book/user_guide/src/dsl/contexts.md

 ## Select context

-In the `select context` the selection applies expressions over columns.
+In the `select` context the selection applies expressions over columns.
 The expressions in this context must produce `Series` that are all the same length or have a length of `1`.

-`Series` of a length of 1 will be broadcasted to match the height of the `DataFrame`.
+A `Series` of a length of `1` will be broadcasted to match the height of the `DataFrame`.
-Note that a `select` may produce new columns that are aggregations, combinations of expressions or literals
+Note that a `select` may produce new columns that are aggregations, combinations of expressions, or literals.

 #### Selection context